 Use filters to improve your keywords

 - Try using the Quality Score filter to see which keywords have a low Quality Score.
-For example, you can choose to see keywords with a Quality Score less than 3.
-Then you can make changes to your keywords, such as making them more relevant to your ads or landing page, to help improve their Quality Scores.
+For example, you can choose to see keywords with a Quality Score less than three.
+Then you can make changes to your keywords, such as making your ads or landing pages more relevant to your keywords, to improve your keywords’ Quality Scores.

 - Filter your keywords by click-through rate (CTR) to see which keywords get you a lot of impressions, but few clicks.
 For example, you can filter keywords with a click-through rate that's less than 1%, and then make changes to those keywords so that they're more relevant to your ads.